RNehara/Landsat_LST_Tool_R/README.md

 Vegetation Indices & Emissivity
 Computes NDVI
 Calculates Land Surface Emissivity (LSE) using coefficients from Li & Jiang (2018):
-Li, Z., & Jiang, J. (2018).
-A new method for estimating broadband emissivity of land surfaces for land surface temperature retrieval.
-International Journal of Remote Sensing, 39(13), 4341–4360.
 **Meteorological Adjustment**
 Computes atmospheric water vapor using the empirical formula by Buck (1981):
-Buck, A.L.
-(1981).
-New equations for computing vapor pressure and enhancement factor.
-Journal of Applied Meteorology and Climatology, 20(12), 1527–1532.
 **LST Estimation**
 Applies the Practical Single-Channel Algorithm from Wang et al. (2019):
-Wang, F., Qin, Z., Song, C., Tu, L., Karnieli, A., & Zhao, S. (2019).
-An improved single-channel algorithm for land surface temperature retrieval from Landsat 8 thermal infrared sensor data.
-Remote Sensing, 11(5), 522.
-Saves daytime and nighttime LST outputs as GeoTIFF files (LST_day.tif and LST_night.tif)

 **Required R Packages**
 library(terra)